pkegg/PortMaster/ports.md

 Title="Rick_Dangerous ."
 Desc="An open source implementation of the legendary game "Rick Dangerous" using the xrick libretro retroarch core.
 All necessary files are already included." porter="Christian_Haitian" locat="Rick%20Dangerous.zip"

+Title="Rise_Of_The_Triad ."
+Desc="An open source port of Rise of the Triad by icculus.
+The demo files are already included." porter="romadu" locat="ROTT.zip"

 Title="Rocks_N_Diamonds ."
 Desc="A Boulderdash type game by Holger Schemel with many unique features, such as the ability to play remade levels from Boulderdash, Emerald Mine and Supaplex and many more levels." porter="Christian_Haitian" locat="rocksndiamonds.zip"

 Title="Shadow_Warrior ."
 Desc="Shadow Warrior open source port by Jonathan Fowler.
 You'll need to add your own full version SW.GRP and SW.RTS Shadow Warrior files to the ports/shadow-warrior folder." porter="Romadu" locat="Shadow%20Warrior.zip"